group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 In the selection panel the whole image is processed and their objects are isolated in a MATLAB file, saved in as indexed coordinates because of the computational optimization.
 For every object the skeletonization and operation is developed and showed, and the selection done by the user is saved.

+WorMe works using the rute of the selected images (in the code: *theFiles* variable).
+The image data is saved in a , and saves the main data of images and analysis in physical files.
+ççç explicar els passos i com es guarden les dades.

 ## Comparison to ImageJ and WorMachine